buybackoff/Ractor/README.md

 Up for grabs!
 ----------------------
-I started this library to add "correct distributed blocking lock" (not yet implemented) and to add convenience shortcuts for working with Task<'T> from F# Async.
+I started this library to add async distributed locks and to add convenience shortcuts for working with Task<'T> from F# Async.
 Additional useful features could be automatic serialization of generic types using protobuf-net and a DSL that will allow to use native Redis commands with .NET types.

-I won't be able to spend all my time on this and am not sure that I could complete the features alone.
+I won't be able to spend all my time on this and am not sure that I could complete the features alone at all.
 This project is an ideal candidate to be a shared community project.
 Please fork, contribute your edits and new ideas, add your name to the license and let's party hard on this project!

-I hope to move this to github.com/fsprojects but cannot find the detailed instructons I believe I've seen some time ago.

 **TODOs:**